ArctosDB/documentation-wiki/_documentation/locality.markdown

     may often be the same.

-## Locality Nickname
+## Locality Name

-Locality Nickname is a globally-unique human-readable "locality ID" commonly used to unambiguously associate one or more catalog records to a locality.
+Locality Name is a globally-unique human-readable "locality ID" commonly used to unambiguously associate one or more catalog records to a locality.
 Named Localities: